markramach/vault-spring-boot-starter/README.md

 	  authType: TOKEN
 	  token: 0c6c3fce-09ee-72aa-fd5e-4d6f1152b002

 Note that `TOKEN` is actually the default authentication type and will be used if not specified.
 However, for clarity it is shown above.
-ALso note that any configuration item can be specified on the command line when starting the Spring Boot application and is recommended if using token base authentication.
+Also note that any configuration item can be specified on the command line when starting the Spring Boot application and is recommended if using token base authentication.
 For example:

 	java -jar spring-boot-app.jar --vault.token=0c6c3fce-09ee-72aa-fd5e-4d6f1152b002